davideas/GrabVer/README.md

 gradle [build | assembleDebug]

 // To increase build, patch and code:
-// Code and Patch are increased because of release:
+// Code and Patch are increased because of releases:
 // - Code is increased if exists a task that contains: "bundle", "grabverRelease", ":module:assembleRelease"
 // - But Patch can be resetted if Major or Minor is changed or if preRelease is set gradle [grabverRelease | assembleRelease]